 Some of the more minor negative effects of chronic heroin use involve the gastrointestinal tract.
 These can include:

-- Constipation and Painful Bowel Movements: Due to the paralytic effects of heroin on the intestines, this can result in rectal prolapse and hemorrhoids.
+- Constipation and Painful Bowel Movements.
+May be due to the paralytic effects of heroin on the intestines.
+This can result in rectal prolapse and hemorrhoids.

-- Narcotic Bowel Syndrome: Caused by the effects of opioids on the gastrointestinal tract, the exact causes are unknown.
-Can produce abdominal pain (which can be immune to the analgesic effects of opioids), bloating, nausea, vomiting, abdominal distension, and constipation.
+- Narcotic Bowel Syndrome.
+Caused by the effects of opioids on the gastrointestinal tract.
+The exact causes are unknown.
+Can produce abdominal pain (which can be resistant to the analgesic effects of opioids), bloating, nausea, vomiting, abdominal distension, and constipation.

-- Gastroparesis: Due to opioid-induced intestinal paralysis the stomach cannot fully empty its contents into the intestines.
+- Gastroparesis.
+Due to opioid-induced intestinal paralysis, the stomach cannot empty its contents into the intestines.
 This results in nausea, vomiting, and heartburn.

 Danger #3: Deadly Drug Interactions with Heroin

 Heroin is capable of many dangerous drug interactions that can amplify the effects of heroin.
 Some of the more dangerous drugs interactions include:

 - Alcohol.
 Using heroin with alcohol can slow the blood elimination rates for both drugs, leading to higher toxicities.
 Alcohol has a similar depressive effect on vital functions.
 Using them together can increase the risk of death.